rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 ### CAPV

-First, configure the provider identity in the Rancher cluster so that the CAPV provider can create resources on your vSphere server.
+First, configure the provider identity in the upstream cluster so that the CAPV provider can create resources on your vSphere server.
 Refer to the manual for all identity [options](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/v1.15.2/docs/identity_management.md), and for general vSphere [requirements](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/v1.15.2/docs/getting_started.md).

 In this example, we'll use `VSphereClusterIdentity`.